Making Separation-First Multi-Stream Audio Watermarking Feasible via Joint Training: Experiments

-To evaluate whether watermarking methods can preserve decoding accuracy after separation, we adopt a separation-first robustness standard aligned with the training pipeline in Section 2.
-Watermarks are embedded independently into two-second segments from different sources (speech+music and vocal+accompaniment), then mixed and separated using Demucs.
-BER is computed by decoding the aligned segments from each separated stem.
-As shown in Table 1, conventional neural watermarking methods such as WavMark and Audioseal exhibit unacceptable bit recovery after separation, with BER deteriorating to 20-30\% on both benchmarks. \textit{AURA*} provides only a minor improvement, suggesting that robustness to average attacks alone is insufficient to guarantee robustness to source separation.
+To evaluate whether watermarking methods can preserve decoding accuracy after source separation, we adopt a separation-first evaluation standard aligned with the training pipeline in Section \ref{pipeline}.
+Watermarks are embedded independently into two-second segments from distinct constituent sources, which are subsequently mixed and separated via Demucs.
+The Bit Error Rate (BER) is computed using the temporally aligned segments extracted from each separated stem.

-In contrast, the jointly optimized models generalize substantially better to the 32-bit multi-stream separation setting.
-Both joint and finetuned variants achieve BER of approximately 1\% on the speech+music benchmark, while the fine-tuned model further improves performance on the vocal+accompaniment benchmark (1 \% BER).
-This improvement indicates that incorporating genuine vocal and accompaniment data enables the model to resolve the severe harmonic entanglement and spectral overlap that are inherently absent in artificially spliced speech and music mixtures.
-These results imply that end-to-end coupling enables the separator to preserve watermark-relevant cues and encourages the encoder--decoder to adapt to separation-specific artifacts.
-Consequently, the interference caused by multiple watermarks embedded across different stems can be reduced to an acceptable level for reliable decoding.
+As demonstrated in Table 1, conventional neural watermarking baselines, such as WavMark and AudioSeal, exhibit prohibitively high bit error rates post-separation, with the BER deteriorating to 20--30\% across both benchmarks.
+The vanilla \textit{AURA*} provides only marginal improvements, implying that robustness to generic acoustic distortions does not inherently translate to resilience against source separation artifacts.

+In contrast, the separation-aware variants substantially improve post-separation decoding compared with the generic watermarking baselines, but their behavior differs across domains.
+On the speech+music benchmark, both variants achieve low BERs after separation, reducing the origin-condition BER to 0.43\% for \textit{AURA*-Demucs$_{joint}$} and 1.15\% for \textit{AURA*-Demucs$_{finetuned}$}.
+Under additional basic/noise and filtering attacks, both variants remain below 4\% BER, whereas the non-separation-aware baselines remain above 15\%.
+This confirms that exposing the watermarking system to the separation channel is crucial for robust post-separation decoding.

+On the vocal+accompaniment benchmark, however, the two variants exhibit different behavior.
+The fine-tuned model achieves the strongest performance, reducing the origin-condition BER to 1.25\% and maintaining low BER under basic/noise and filtering attacks.
+In contrast, the fully joint variant remains less effective in this domain, with a 15.21\% BER in the origin condition.
+This suggests that unrestricted co-adaptation between the watermarking modules and the separator may not always transfer cleanly across source domains, especially for real musical stems with dense harmonic structure and strong source overlap.
+The fine-tuned setting, which adapts the separator while keeping the watermarking model fixed, appears to better preserve the learned watermark representation in this case.